Nahid3007/fem2vtk/README.md

-# fem2vtk
+# Overview
-A tool to convert a FE model to VTK for visualizing in ParaView
+A python tool to convert a FE model to VTK for visualizing it in ParaView.